 Nominees may come from any field; current UI faculty and staff are not eligible for the award.
 Examples of successful nominees can be found below.
 Success in international business and industry alone is not considered a sufficient qualification.
 Individuals whose backgrounds include public service, social entrepreneurship / non-profit activities, and engagement in civil society non-profit activities are particularly encouraged to apply.

-Nominations for the 2018 International Impact Award will be accepted between March 19 and May 1, 2018.
+Nominations for the International Impact Award are accepted between March 15 and May 1 prior to the academic year in which the award would be given.
 Nomination forms and submission guidelines are available here or by contacting firstname.lastname@example.org.

 A 1986 graduate of the Iowa Writer’s Workshop, Janine di Giovanni is an award-winning investigator, journalist, and analyst in foreign affairs and human rights.
 She is the Middle East Editor for Newsweek, a contributing editor for Vanity Fair, and the Edward R. Murrow Fellow at the Council on Foreign Affairs in New York.
 Di Giovanni is one of Europe’s most respected and experienced reporters, with unrivaled experience covering war and conflict in the Middle East, the Balkans, and Africa.
 The author of seven books of nonfiction and reportage, she has won eight major awards for her writing and was recently named by Action on Armed Violence one of the 100 most influential people in reducing armed conflict.
 She is viewed internationally as a leading voice on these issues: she is a frequent moderator of high-level panels and an analyst on foreign policy at conferences for several institutions including the World Bank, the UN, Harvard, Princeton, and the World Economic Forum.